Jordan Nolan: Professional

 On September 26, 2017, Nolan was waived by the Kings.
 He was claimed off waivers by the Buffalo Sabres the following day.
 In the 2017–18 season, on October 24, 2017, nearly a month after his debut with the Sabres, Nolan participated in what was his 300th game in the NHL.
 The Sabres were victorious in their home arena with a final score of 1-0 against the Detroit Red Wings.

-Having left the Sabres as a free agent after just one season, Nolan agreed to a one-year, two-way contract with the St. Louis Blues on July 5, 2018.
+Having left the Sabres as a free agent after just one season, Nolan agreed to a one-year, two-way contract with the St. Louis Blues on July 5, 2018 where he won his 3rd Stanley Cup.
 He returned to the Blues on a one-year extension, and spent the entire 2019–20 season playing with their minor league affiliate, the San Antonio Rampage, for whom he served as Captain before again becoming an unrestricted free agent.

 Having left the Blues after two seasons within the organization, Nolan subsequently signed a one-year AHL contract with the Wilkes-Barre/Scranton Penguins, affiliate to the Pittsburgh Penguins, on December 5, 2020.
-In the pandemic delayed 2020-21 season, Nolan played 2 games with Wilkes-Barre as an alternate captain, registering 1 assist, before he mutually agreed to part ways with the Penguins on March 6, 2021.
+In the pandemic delayed 2020–21 season, Nolan played 2 games with Wilkes-Barre as an alternate captain, registering 1 assist, before he mutually agreed to part ways with the Penguins on March 6, 2021.

 On October 12, 2021, Nolan joined the Los Angeles Kings front office staff, signaling the end of his playing career.
 He will serve as a Community Relations Consultant and Ambassador.